solana-foundation/developer-content/developers/guides/solang/solang-getting-started.md

 difficulty: intro
 title: "Getting started with Solang"
 description:
-  "Quickstart guide on how to build your first Solana Program with Solidity using Solang"
+  "Quickstart guide on how to build your first Solana program with Solidity using Solang"
 tags:
   - quickstart